The cost of a four-year degree from a Colorado public school is now astronomical.

 We understand that non-teaching employees are tied to the state and that the university is required to provide them with the 3% increase that was included in the last budget of lawmakers.
 But mandatory increases for some employees don’t mean faculty should automatically get a raise at the expense of students.

 Both universities have done a good job of preventing tuition fee increases in recent years.
 CSU’s tuition has not increased for three years and CU’s for four years.
-Additionally, CU students’ tuition is locked in during their freshman years, so the cost will not increase for four years.
+Additionally, CU students’ tuition fees are locked in during their freshman years, so the cost will not increase for four years.